javajosh/microservice-template/readme.md

  4. `ng new --router client`
  5. Various fiddling with IntelliJ to setup the module structure.

-Later I added the material component library, `yarn add @angular/material`.
+Later I added the [Angular Material](https://material.angular.io/) component library, `yarn add @angular/material`.
+This includes basic things like checkboxes, dropdowns, with themable styles and so on.

+Even later, I added the excellent [Teradata Covalent](https://teradata.github.io/covalent/#/docs) components.
+Provides more advanced components, in particular a grid component.